Long Lost Family (American TV series): Development

 On February 2, 2016, it was announced that TLC had given the production a series order.
 It was reported that the series would be hosted by Chris Jacobs and Lisa Joyner and produced by Shed Media.

 Season one of Long Lost Family premiered on March 6, 2016.
 On June 9, 2016, it was announced that TLC had renewed the series for a second season.
 Season 3 had 6 additional episodes for 2017 and began airing on November 6, 2017.
 On March 20, 2018, it was announced that the series had been renewed for a third season set to premiere on April 8, 2018.
 On September 7, 2018, it was announced that additional episodes for 2018 were expected to premiere on October 8, 2018.

 Marketing

 Alongside the initial series announcement, TLC released the first teaser trailer for the series.
 On March 20, 2018, TLC released the official trailer for season three.

 International versions

-The original British program began airing in 2011 and has so far distributed 9 seasons.
+The British program began airing in 2011 and has so far distributed fourteen series and several specials.
 It is hosted by Davina McCall and Nicky Campbell.

-There is also a Norwegian version of called Sporløs that has been airing on Norwegian channel TV 2 since 2010 with 6 seasons so far.
+There is also a Norwegian version of called Sporløs that has been airing on Norwegian channel TV 2 since 2010 with six seasons so far.

 An Australian version of Long Lost Family, hosted by Chrissie Swan and Anh Do, began airing around the same time as the U.S. version in 2016, but was canceled by 2017.